JanDitzen/xtdcce2/README.md

 Long-Run Effects in Large Heterogeneous Panel Data Models with Cross-Sectionally Correlated Errors Essays in Honor of Aman Ullah.
 85-135.

+De Vos, I., G. Everaert and V. Sarafidis.
+2024.
+A method to evaluate the rank condition for CCE estimators.
+Econometric Reviews 43(2-4).

 Ditzen, J. 2018.
 Estimating Dynamic Common Correlated Effcts in Stata.
 The Stata Journal, 18:3, 585 - 617.

 Ditzen, J. 2021.
 Estimating long run effects and the exponent of cross-sectional dependence: an update to xtdcce2.
 The Stata Journal 21:3.